- Home

 A delegated Responsible Person will hold the overall responsibility for the excursion and will have decision-making authority while the excursion is taking place.
 The leader on the excursion and their line manager must take reasonable steps to ensure policies and procedures are followed while planning and delivering an excursion.

-3.5.
+3.7.
 Child-to-Educator Ratios

 Services will maintain an appropriate child-to-educator ratio at all times during operating hours, including when on excursions.
 The minimum staff-to-child ratio will be determined during the planning and risk assessment of the excursion and will be dependent on the length, location and nature of the excursion.
+When determining the ratios required, the needs of the children attending and the risks posed by the excursion will be considered.

 All children will be assigned to a Team Member, and each child must stay in their assigned group for the duration of the excursion.

-3.6.
-Children’s Knowledge of the Environment
+3.8.
+Children's Knowledge of the Environment

 All Team Members must reinforce the importance of remaining within the excursion boundaries and staying with the group at all times.